-How to Be a Better Manager with the 3 Ps of Accountability
+What can I do to be a Better Manager?
+3 Ps of Accountability

 Lead by example to help reshape the future of your employees

 Predict the Future

 Abraham Lincoln said the best way to predict your future is to create it.
 One of the United States’ greatest presidents acknowledged that everyone is in control of their own destiny.
 Lincoln faced one of the biggest challenges of any president: slavery.
 With such a harshly divided nation, he could have easily become defeated by the challenges he faced.
 Instead, he did what all phenomenal leaders do—he led by example.
 Because of his leadership, the inhumanity of slavery was contained.
 He created a new reality, a new destiny.
 Today’s business leaders must also lead by example with the three Ps of accountability.